JJ/hoborg/text/text.md

 you're not laughing, explained him how to create a hot box.
 Which I'll explain in a moment, as soon as this station starts the Popular Mechanics program.
 Right now... it's happening.. now.

+Well, I'm glad you ask that question, dear Juan from Palatka, because having a hot box is not something that should be wished on anybody except maybe whatever capitalist pig comes your way.
+Well, well, a hot box happens, when it does, when whatever carries an axle, you know what's an axle, right, you should since you seem to be acquainted at least with these terms, gets too hot for comfort and maybe for continuing being solid.
+Well, you say here you want to know how can that happen, right?
+I expect that if you want to *actually* do it, my dear friend, is only for the greater good of the Republic but anyways rest assured your friendly neighborhood Guard has been duly notified, ha ha, just joking, we all know you're a good citizen even if your real name is not Juan but Jaime, ha ha, actually not joking *at all* now.
+So I'm not telling you how to do that.
+And that's all from your Popular Mechanics program.

 *write*